dotnet/docs/docs/standard/modern-web-apps-azure-architecture/index.md

 ## Purpose

-This guide provides end-to-end guidance on building monolithic web applications using ASP.NET Core and Azure.
+This guide provides end-to-end guidance on building *monolithic* web applications using ASP.NET Core and Azure.
+In this context, "monolithic" refers to the fact that these applications are deployed as a single unit, not as a collection of interacting services and applications.

 This guide is complementary to the ["_.NET Microservices.
 Architecture for Containerized .NET Applications_"](../microservices-architecture/index.md) which focuses more on Docker, Microservices, and Deployment of Containers to host enterprise applications.